neilcookson/JBWebAPI/README.md

   * JBWebAPI.Test
     * Unit tests for the major components of the solution.
 The unit tests are using MSTest so you should have support to run / debug all configured tests from the test explorer baked into VS. At the time of the last push all tests were positive.

- To run the solution you should simply need to ensure that the startup project has been configured as the JBWebAPI.API project.
+ To run the solution you should simply need to ensure that the startup project has been configured as the JBWebAPI.API project and ensure that all packages have been restored.
+This project targets .NET Framework 4.7.2.

  Since the UI element has not been implemented you will need to hit the endpoints via your browser or via a 3rd party tool such as Postman.
 By default the project has been configured to run on port 50418.

  All endpoints follow convention-based routing as per a standard Web API implementation and meet the brief outlined for this test.